rjmfernandes/kafkaStreamsRefactor/Flink6/README.md

 curl localhost:8086/connector-plugins | jq
 ```

-As you see we only have source connectors:
+If you see you only have the 3 default source connectors run (if you have already the mongodb sink connector skip to **Configure Sink Connector to Mongodb**):

 ```text
 [